TengMCing/PhD/Thesis/03-chap3.html.md

 For each lineup used in @li2024plot, there is one true residual plot and 19 null plots.
 While the distance $D$ for the true residual plot depends on the underlying data generating process, the distance $D$ for the null plots is zero.
 We have used our optimized computer vision model to estimate distance for both the true residual plots and the null plots.
 To have a fair comparison, $H_0$ will be rejected if the true residual plot has the greatest estimated distance among all plots in a lineup.
 Additionally, the appropriate conventional tests including the Ramsey Regression Equation Specification Error Test (RESET) [@ramsey1969tests] for non-linearity and the Breusch-Pagan test  [@breusch1979simple] for heteroskedasticity were applied on the same data for comparison.

 The performance metrics of $\hat{D}$ for true residual plots are outlined in @tbl-experiment-performance.
-It's notable that all performance metrics are slightly worse than those evaluated on the test data.
+It is notable that all performance metrics are slightly worse than those evaluated on the test data.
 Nevertheless, the mean absolute error remains at a low level, and the linear correlation between the prediction and the true value remains very high.
 Consistent with results in @tbl-performance-sub, lineups with non-linearity issues are more challenging to predict than those with heteroskedasticity issues.

 @tbl-human-conv-table provides a summary of the agreement between decisions made by the computer vision model and conventional tests.
 The agreement rates between conventional tests and the computer vision model are 85.95% and 79.69% for residual plots containing heteroskedasticity and non-linearity patterns, respectively.
-These figures are higher than those calculated for visual tests conducted by human, indicating that the computer vision model exhibits behaviour more akin to the best available conventional tests.
+These figures are higher than those calculated for visual tests conducted by human, indicating that the computer vision model exhibits behavior more akin to the best available conventional tests.
 However, @fig-conv-mosaic shows that the computer vision model does not always reject when the conventional tests reject.
 And a small number of plots will be rejected by computer vision model but not by conventional tests.
 This suggests that conventional tests are more sensitive than the computer vision model.

 @fig-pcp further illustrates the decisions made by visual tests conducted by human, computer vision models, and conventional tests, using a parallel coordinate plots.
 It can be observed that all three tests will agree with each other for around 50% of the cases.
 When visual tests conducted by human do not reject, there are substantial amount of cases where computer vision model also do not reject but conventional tests reject.
 There are much fewer cases that do not reject by visual tests and conventional tests, but is rejected by computer vision models.
 This indicates computer vision model can behave like visual tests conducted by human better than conventional tests.
 Moreover, there are great proportion of cases where visual tests conducted by human is the only test who does not reject.

 When plotting the decision against the distance, as illustrated in @fig-power, several notable observations emerge.
 Firstly, compared to conventional tests, the computer vision model tends to have fewer rejected cases when $D < 2$ and fewer non-rejected cases when $2< D < 4$.
 This suggests tests based on the computer vision model are less sensitive to small deviations from model assumptions than conventional tests but more sensitive to moderate deviations.
 Additionally, visual tests demonstrate the lowest sensitivity to residual plots with small distances where not many residual plots are rejected when $D < 2$.
 Similarly, for large distances where $D > 4$, almost all residual plots are rejected by the computer vision model and conventional tests, but for visual tests conducted by humans, the threshold is higher with $D > 5$.

 In @fig-power, rejection decisions are fitted by logistic regression models with no intercept terms and an offset equals to $\text{log}(0.05/0.95)$.
-The fitted curves for the computer vision model fall between those of conventional tests and visual tests for both non-linearity and heteroskedasticity, which means there is still potential to refine the computer vision model to better align its behaviour with visual tests conducted by humans.
+The fitted curves for the computer vision model fall between those of conventional tests and visual tests for both non-linearity and heteroskedasticity, which means there is still potential to refine the computer vision model to better align its behavior with visual tests conducted by humans.

 In the experiment conducted in @li2024plot, participants were allowed to make multiple selections for a lineup.
 The weighted detection rate was computed by assigning weights to each detection.
 If the participant selected zero plots, a weight of 0.05 was assigned; otherwise, if the true residual plot was detected, the weight was 1 divided by the number of selections.
 This weighted detection rate allow us to assess the quality of the distance measure purposed in this chapter, by using the $\delta$-difference statistic.
 The $\delta$-difference is originally defined by @chowdhury2018measuring, is given by